← All writing

 What's still open

-The conceptually right answer is straight-through-estimator-trained mixed-bit embed: forward in INTk, backward in FP16, learn the per-row bit allocation.
+The conceptually right answer is a straight-through-estimator-trained mixed-bit embed: forward in INTk, backward in FP16, learn the per-row bit allocation.
 I implemented it.
-It never converged under Muon — the gradient mismatch from the STE forward seems to interact badly with Muon's spectral update, and the embed loss curve looked like a logarithmic shrug.
+It never converged under Muon; the gradient mismatch from the STE forward seems to interact badly with Muon's spectral update, and the embed loss curve went flat early and stayed there.
 I think this is the right thing to try next, but I don't think a single sentence of "the answer is STE" without working code counts as solved.

 A factorised embed (low-rank residual on top of a quantised dense base) didn't help either.
 Possible bug: the residual was receiving gradients through the masked positions, which should have been zeroed.
 I shelved it before isolating.

-The plot I keep redrawing is the vocab sweep.
-The gain is real, the curve hasn't saturated, and the question is just whether the next idea pays the storage tax.
+The plot I keep coming back to is the vocab sweep.
+The gain is real, the curve hasn't saturated, and the question is whether the next compression idea costs less than the bigger vocab buys.

 I don't know yet.